keithledgerwood/WICLab-guide/03-o365-integration.md

 ## Assign User to Group

 You will now assign the new employee to the *App-Office365-ProPlus* group.
-This will cause the user to be assigned the Microsoft Office 365 app which, in turn, will trigger provisioning of an account.
+This will grant the user access to the Microsoft Office 365 app and provision their account in Azure AD.

 1. On the **Assignments** tab, select the **App-Office365-ProPlus** group.
     |||